Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation

 \subsection{Trajectory-based methods for robot manipulation}

 Trajectory generation methods have been studied widely in robotics (e.g., \cite{koert2016demonstration,vakanski2012trajectory}).
-For example, \cite{kim2020reinforcement} studied searching trajectory in reinforcement learning using factorized-action variational autoencoder \cite{yamada2020disentangled}.
-Notably, in path planning methods in which a robot plans its path to the goal while avoiding obstacles, global path planning and local path planning are present.
+For example, \cite{kim2020reinforcement} studied searching trajectories in reinforcement learning using a factorized-action variational autoencoder \cite{yamada2020disentangled}.
+Notably, in path planning methods in which a robot plans its path to a goal while avoiding obstacles, global path planning and local path planning are present.
 Global path planning plans the entire path using global information \cite{turpin2014goal,bhattacharya2015persistent,van2014optimal,gammell2015batch}.
-On the other hand, the local path planning computes real-time reactive action based on local information and is robust to the unpredicted disturbance in the environment \cite{khatib1986real,hwang1992potential,sedighi2004autonomous,cole2017reactive}.
-The hierarchical planners that combine global and local path planning achieved collision-free motion without delays caused by the local path planner \cite{knepper2010hierarchical}.
-This method support our system that combines trajectory-based global action and reactive local action.
-Nevertheless, the path planning-based methods cannot be directly applied to our target task because acquiring the deformable and high-variance object model from visual sensory input is difficult, and both path planning and reactive action with the target object is unknown.
+By contrast, the local path planning computes real-time reactive action based on local information and is robust to unpredicted disturbances in the environment \cite{khatib1986real,hwang1992potential,sedighi2004autonomous,cole2017reactive}.
+Hierarchical planners that combine global and local path planning have achieved collision-free motion without delays caused by the local path planner \cite{knepper2010hierarchical}.
+This approach supports our system, which combines trajectory-based global action and reactive local action.
+Nevertheless, these path planning-based methods cannot be directly applied to our target task because acquiring a deformable and high-variance object model from visual sensory input is difficult, and both the path planning and reactive action with the target object are unknown.